radio3-network/BluemchenOS/app-template.md

 This document is a work in progress intended to define the standard format for BlümchenOS apps.

+These apps have the following characteristics:
++ self-contained, can include their own source code on the app folder
++ shareable, can be shared throught internet or directly by users
++ upgradeable, using SemVer to assure automatic dependency upgrades

 ### Summary

 ESP32 is traditionally used for single-purpose applications that are uploaded by a computer inside a firmware that is not intended to change.